alex-654/workbook/tutorials/testing.md

     - Contract tests for outgoing port adapters (DB, external DataProviders)
     - Driving tests for incoming port adapters (Controllers, API, CLI)
 - use-case (isolated like a unit for domain logic (application services))
-- end-to-end (test from start to end)
+- end-to-end (test from start to end; as black box)

 ### Codeception test framework divide test on